Notice: This page requires JavaScript to function properly.

 Function Types and Return Values

 The function's type informs the compiler about the datatype of the function's outcome.
-For instance, if our function calculates the sum of two integers, then we anticipate an integer as the result:
+For instance, if our function calculates the sum of two integers, then we anticipate an integer as the result.

 A mismatch between the data type and the return type might render the function (or even the whole program) malfunctioning.
-Here's an example: let's add two non-integer numbers, but set the function to return an integer type:

 When summing non-integer values, you'd expect a precise outcome.
 But due to the type inconsistency, the result is erroneous.